ehealthsuisse/EPR-by-example/files/RegistryStoredQuery.md

 In the Swiss EPR the **[IHE XDS.b](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html)** profile and transactions shall be used to retrieve the document metadata.

-To retrieve the document metadata of the document stored in a patients EPR, the the primary system shall perform a **[Registry Stored Query \[ITI-18\]](https://profiles.ihe.net/ITI/TF/Volume2/ITI-18.html)**.
+To retrieve the document metadata of the document stored in a patients EPR, the primary system shall perform a **[Registry Stored Query \[ITI-18\]](https://profiles.ihe.net/ITI/TF/Volume2/ITI-18.html)**.
 The Registry Stored Query [ITI-18] supports various query parameter as search and filter parameter.
 The most common parameter used in the Swiss EPR are the patient ID in CX format and the status information, which must be